devopology/test-engine/README.md

 **Notes**

-- The test engine uses core JUnit 5 jars as dependencies
+- The Test Engine uses core JUnit 5 jars as dependencies

 ## Command Line (standalone) Usage

-The test engine jar has the ability to run as a standalone executable, provided all dependencies are on the classpath
+The Test Engine jar has the ability to run as a standalone executable, provided all dependencies are on the classpath

 Example: